jcarpio/thesis/README.md

 thesis
 ======

-Computational intelligence and game competition
+Computational Intelligence and Game Competition

 ¿How to improve Artificial Intelligence learning using international Game Competitions?